This is not a Stradivarius.

 when the weapon is concealed in a briefcase.

-Note the title is a pun or play on words on "senseless violence"
+Note: The title is a play on the phrase "senseless violence".

 open/close all folders